A combinatorial approach to the structure of locally inverse semigroups: Some special classes of locally inverse semigroups

 We say that the line-connected components of $\Ga_e$ are almost vertex-transitive if for any two line-connected vertices $\av$ and $\bv$ of $\Ga_e$ with different sides, there exists $\varphi\in\Aut(\Ga_e)$ such that $\av\varphi$ is connected to $\bv$ by a line.
+A locally inverse semigroup $S$ is \emph{$E$-solid} if all $\Hc$-classes of its core $C(S)$ are groups.
+In fact, for $S$ to be $E$-solid, it is enough to show that $\Hcc_{fg}$ is a group for all $e,f,g\in E(S)$ such that $f\Lc e\Rc g$.
+The next result relates $E$-solid locally inverse semigroups with liw-graphs with almost vertex-transitive line-connected components.